Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/README.md

 It is important not to take that decision in isolation at the function level, but to look at the problem in relation to the complete dataflow path.
 For instance, an inefficient function implemented in the AI Engine may offer better total efficiency when preceded and followed in the dataflow by large amounts of efficient compute functions.
 It is likely that it will offer overall better throughput and latency than moving the data to the PL for that specific function and back into the AI Engine array.

-For this discussion, computational efficiency is defined as the throughput (Mamples/sec) divided by power (W), and can only be used to compare designs that are identical from a functional standpoint.
-Given two identical designs with identical throughputs,for the purpose this tutorial, the one using less power is considered the better solution.
+For this discussion, computational efficiency is defined as the throughput (samples per second) divided by power (W), and can only be used to compare designs that are identical from a functional standpoint.
+Given two identical designs with identical throughputs, this tutorial considers the one using less power as a better solution.

-Typically, one of the first steps of a design is deciding on an architecture/implementation to meet throughput and latency targets.
+Typically, one of the first steps of a design is deciding on an architecture and implementation to meet throughput and latency targets.
 This architecture/implementation choice generally determines the resources used and power consumed, which may also be required to meet specific targets.

 <details>
 <summary>Meeting Throughput Requirements</summary>